mahdibohloul/SnapTrip/README.md

 >>>> Room

 ## User-Interface
-It is the part that you can see what SnapTrip does and you don't have to worry about what happens in the backward But in this phase of SnapTrip (phase 1), the User-Interface doesn't have a big role in the game and as I mentioned before, in this phase we want to implement a good API and make sure of the Backend part to does everything right.
+It is the part that you can see what SnapTrip does and you don't have to worry about what happens in the backend, but in this phase of SnapTrip (phase 1), the User-Interface doesn't have a big role in the game and as I mentioned before, in this phase we want to implement a good API and make sure the Backend part does everything right.
-You can use those order in the [Commands](#commands) part in the terminal to see the performance of SnapTrip.
+You can use the orders in the [Commands](#commands) part in the terminal to see the performance of SnapTrip.

 ## API
-**API** is the connection between the **User-Interface** and **ORM** and **Backend**.
+**API** is the connection between the **User-Interface**, **ORM** and **Backend**.
 The **API** receives the entered commands and transfers them to the **Business-Logic** layer.
-After all the steps, it takes the results and stores them in the [Result](#result-class) class, which I'll talk about that later.
+After all the steps, it takes the results and stores them in the [Result](#result-class) class, which I'll talk about later.

 Why did I consider the **API** layer for my project?
 The answer is that on **SnapTrip**, we may have a lot of clients or want to run **SnapTrip** in different environments.
 We can't plan for all different environments, so the **API** takes the raw output information and the [Result](#result-class) class gets the result to provide the information depending on our environment.